datasciencedojo/DataMiningFEC/README.md

 Note that any rows containing missing values of the response label have to be removed because supervised learning models can only learn if there is a label present for a given row.

-#Statistical Feature Selection
-Not every feature in its current form is expected to contain predictive value to the model, and may mislead or add noise to the model.
-To filter these out we will perform a [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient) test all features against the response class (sales price) as a quick measure of their predictive strength, only picking the top X strongest features from this method, the remaining features will be left behind.
-This number can be tuned for further model performance increases.

-#Algorithm
-A regularized gradient descent variant of the linear regression model will be used to reduce over-fitting of the model.

-* To ensure a stable convergence of weight and biases, all features except the response class must be normalized to be placed into the same range.

 #Dealing with Class Imbalance
 There is a steep asymetric between the class labels, whereas Clinton transactions (94%) are way more common than Trump transactions (6%).
 Class imbalance is quite common in machine learning, where one class is rarer than another.
 Some examples include medical diagnosis of tumor cells, a certain hormone that signifies pregnancy, or a fraudulent credit card transaction.
 There are many ways to [combat class imbalance](http://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/), however the one that is employed here will be to [down sample the common class](http://www.ijmlc.org/papers/307-K0020.pdf) or to oversample the rare class.
 Clinton’s transactions were randomly sampled down (7%) to match Trump’s 58k transactions.
 This sampling percentage also becomes a tuning parameter for future predictive models.